RegCheck: A tool for structured comparisons between study registrations and papers

 \section{Design Principles and Philosophy}

-\begin{itemize} \item \textbf{Pragmatism.} RegCheck is a software tool which provides a standardized framework for checking registrations against papers, with the goal of increasing the frequency of registration-paper comparisons (which is not currently done regularly).
-All steps of its research and development are conducted with the aim of evaluating and improving its extraction accuracy, informativeness, and ease of use. \item \textbf{Human-in-the-loop.} RegCheck facilitates human experts; it does not replace them.
-The system highlights candidate discrepancies, and also provides indicative LLM-based judgements, but it is not aimed at outsourcing human expertise. \item \textbf{Non-prescriptive.} It is not the role of RegCheck to make determinations about which dimensions matter when comparing a registration to a paper: this can vary by user, use case, and field/discipline norms.
-There is currently no cross-discipline consensus, that we know of, on the selection of dimensions which do or do not matter for study registration.
-RegCheck provides default dimensions based on frequently-examined features (e.g., sample size, primary outcomes), spanning a range of fields, while also providing free-text fields for users to add their own for this reason.
-The current default dimensions are most relevant to psychology, but future iterations of the software will offer recommended default dimensions which vary based on the discipline of the to-be-compared paper. \item \textbf{Discipline-agnostic and discipline-aware.} Although it has origins in psychological research, RegCheck is an abstract workflow aimed at being useful for researchers across a range of scientific disciplines, and supports distinct comparison flows for different registration types (for example, preregistrations, clinical-trial registrations, and preclinical/animal-study registrations).
-At the same time, we recognize that RegCheck’s accuracy and usefulness may vary across fields and disciplines; for this reason, we are investigating variation in its accuracy in a range of different domains (see the `Future Directions' section below). \item \textbf{Modular separation of roles.} Because RegCheck is built as a specific instance of Parity's research artefact comparison, it explicitly separates document ingestion, human definition of dimensions, similarity-based evidence extraction, and model-based adjudication.
+\begin{itemize} \item \textbf{Pragmatism.} RegCheck is a software tool which provides a standardised framework for checking registrations against papers, with the goal of increasing the frequency of registration-paper comparisons (which is not done regularly). \item \textbf{Human-in-the-loop.} RegCheck facilitates human experts; it does not replace them.
+The system highlights candidate discrepancies, and also provides indicative LLM-based judgements, but it is not intended to substitute human expertise. \item \textbf{Non-prescriptive.} It is not the role of RegCheck to make determinations about which dimensions matter when comparing a registration to a paper: this can vary by user, use case, and field/discipline norms.
+There is no broad cross-discipline consensus, that we know of, on the selection of dimensions which do or do not matter for study registration.
+RegCheck therefore provides discipline-specific default dimensions based on frequently examined features (e.g., sample size, primary outcomes), spanning a range of fields, while also providing free-text fields for users to add or redefine dimensions of their own. \item \textbf{Discipline-agnostic and discipline-aware.} Although it has origins in psychological research, RegCheck is an abstract workflow aimed at being useful for researchers across a range of scientific disciplines, and supports distinct comparison flows for different registration types (for example, preregistrations, clinical-trial registrations, and preclinical/animal-study registrations).
+At the same time, we recognise that RegCheck's accuracy and usefulness may vary across fields and disciplines; for this reason, we are investigating variation in its accuracy in a range of different domains (see the `Future Directions' section below). \item \textbf{Modular separation of roles.} Because RegCheck is built as a specific instance of Parity's research artefact comparison, it explicitly separates document ingestion, human definition of dimensions, similarity-based evidence extraction, and model-based adjudication.
 This makes the system easier to audit, evaluate, and extend, and it clarifies that errors in one part of the workflow need not be attributed wholesale to ``the LLM''.
 RegCheck’s modularisation also enables it to keep pace with the rapid release of new models and tools in this fast-evolving space.
 By structuring the workflow through the IDEA framework, individual components can be readily updated or replaced as improved models become available. \end{itemize}